pedrosbmartins/downtoearth/README.md

 A single visualization is called a `Setup`.
 In a nutshell, Setups have a required `title` and may have a `root` model (its main object for centralization and scaling) and multiple `groups` of models.

 A `model` represents an individual object that can be visualized and interacted with.
-It has a `label` and one or more `layers`, which define shapes with properties such as fill and outline.
+It has a `label` and one or more `layers`, which define shapes with properties such as fill and outline to be rendered on the map.

 Currently, the only implemented shapes are Circles and Ellipses.

-The JSON schema is generated automatically from the TypeScript types defined in [src/types.ts](https://github.com/pedrosbmartins/downtoearth/blob/main/src/types.ts).
-It can be accessed in [setup/schema.json](https://github.com/pedrosbmartins/downtoearth/blob/main/setup/schema.json).
+The JSON schema can be accessed in [setup/schema.json](https://github.com/pedrosbmartins/downtoearth/blob/main/setup/schema.json).
+It is generated automatically from the TypeScript types defined in [src/types.ts](https://github.com/pedrosbmartins/downtoearth/blob/main/src/types.ts).

-### Example
+### Examples

+All the pre-built visualizations can be found in the `/setup` directory.

-A basic example with a root and a group of two objects.
+Here is a simple example with a root and a group of two objects.
 The group is positioned with an offset and the objects are sized relative to the root.

 <details>

-<summary>Setup JSON</summary>
+<summary>Example Setup JSON</summary>

 ```json
 {